artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 3. Restart your computer.

+4. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_ViDBo_Windows10.

-4. Open a cygwin terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
+5. Open a cygwin terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
 Run the following command:

 ```
-<path-to-binary-file>/Vrvfpgasim_ViDBo_Windows10 +ram_init_file=LedsSwitches/LedsSwitches.vh
+<path-to-binary-file>/RVfpga_ViDBo_Windows10 +ram_init_file=LedsSwitches/LedsSwitches.vh
 ```

-5. Open another cygwin terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
+6. Open another cygwin terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
 Then run:

 ```
 python3 -m http.server --directory ../NexysA7board/
 ```

-6. Open a browser and connect to: ```http://localhost:8000/nexys-a7.html```
+7. Open a browser and connect to: ```http://localhost:8000/nexys-a7.html```

-7. On the browser, go into nexys-a7.html, connect to the board by clicking on the corresponding button, and test the program.
+8. On the browser, go into nexys-a7.html, connect to the board by clicking on the corresponding button, and test the program.
 If you invert a switch the corresponding LED should also invert its state.

 ___